fingerskier/manthra/README.md

 but is the form of a virtue being tested.

+Before is the soul of lingerie.
+  Dorothy Parker

 Prairie causes you to work not on what you like, but on what you'd like to like.
   Paul Graham